Hanging Out in Paris

 Cafés

 What do you order at a café?
 Well, what do you want?
 In the morning, you can get anything from an espresso (un café) or café crème (café au lait—coffee with a fair amount of milk in it) and a croissant or pain au chocolat to a full-blown American-style breakfast (although the latter, not at all common outside from the giant cafés near tourist districts, really only exists for tourists).
 Lunch time?
 Most cafés serve food, and lunches in Paris tend to be a bit bigger than in the U.S. Sandwiches and salads or heavier fare—the sorts of meals you might expect to see at dinner—aren't at all uncommon at lunch here.
-Try a croque monsieur, a sort of grilled ham and cheese sandwich.
+Try a croque monsieur (see below), a sort of grilled ham and cheese sandwich.
 Evening?
-Have an apéritif or a glass of wine, a beer, a Pernod, or anything else that strikes your fancy.
+Have an apéritif (before-dinner drink) or a glass of wine, a beer, a pastis (anise-flavored, fairly strong drink), or anything else that strikes your fancy.
 The café is as versatile as your tastes, and there really isn't any limit to the kind of café you might find yourself in.
 Some are snooty and oh so refined, while others are working class and, interestingly, just as refined.

 You can rent a table for as long as you want for the price of an espresso and no one will dare ask you to move on.

 La Rhumerie.
 166 boulevard St. Germain, near the metro stop Mabillon.
-Order a "punch blanc" and you'll get a full glass of rum with ice cubes floating precariously around in it and something else of iPhoneScamindeterminate nature (update: Chris reports that it's sugar syrup in the punch blanc—anyone want to confirm?).
+This place has been around for something like 90 years.
+Order a "punch blanc" and you'll get a full glass of rum with ice cubes floating precariously around in it and something else of indeterminate nature (update: Chris reports that it's sugar syrup in the punch blanc—anyone want to confirm?).
 It's surprisingly good and will get you very drunk very fast.
 It's also relatively cheap, but I wouldn't question too much what's in it—there are some things here you just don't want to know.
-This can be a very strange and interesting café, and it's one of the few on St. Germain that one can afford and actually wants to.
-The people seem somehow sordid and extremely ordinary at the same time, and the place, predictably, gets more interesting as the night moves on.
+This can be a very strange and interesting café; the people seem somehow sordid and extremely ordinary at the same time, and the place, predictably, gets more interesting as the night moves on.
 You absolutely must get a table by the window, especially if it's summertime (you'll see why, and you'll also see why you can almost come to blows fighting for one of the two truly superb tables).
 Try to look bored and sophisticated here.
 Also try Le Mabillon, right next door at 164.
 It's somewhat more stylish and, thus, less sophisticated.
 Also try Le Mondrian, at number 148 blvd Saint Germain, which is neither of those things, and yet—or hence—very nice.
 In the same general vicinity is Le Procope, right around the corner at 13 rue de l'Ancienne Comédie, which you really ought to go to, if only for historical purposes.
 Widely billed as the first café in France (it was founded in the late seventeenth century), it was frequented by all the major French luminaries, including Rousseau, Diderot, Voltaire, and Hugo.
 Tom doesn't especially recommend the food there, but do check it out and at least have un café.
+The surroundings are beautiful and there's some good people-watching.

 Le Select.
 99 Boulevard du Montparnasse, near the skyscraper.
 This one's famous, but not as expensive as the other well-known places.
 Jean-Paul Sartre and Simone de Beauvoir used to hang out here and at the Coupole across the street and talk about existentialism and smoke too much, wondering why Jean-Paul's ears were so large.
 Very hip but doesn't show it.
 Go there and try to look like you're a regular.
 Talk about the society of spectacle or something.
-I saw a waiter punch out a female customer here once.
+I saw a waiter punch out a female customer here once, bringing the entire place to its feet.
 You may see very old, once famous philosophers hanging out here, so try to look smart.

 Au trappiste.
 4, rue St. Denis, right by the Place du Châtelet.
 Not run by trappist monks, but that's where it gets its name.
 Zillions of beers from around the world, but primarily Belgian.
 They have mussels and French fries to die for here.
 Try to sit downstairs, but it's OK if you have to go upstairs, in which case you should try to get a seat by the window.
 This is a crowded and really fun place.
 Lots of youngish people and a very active, intelligent crowd.
 Great place for lunch, btw.